05 Design

 3. Download the typefaces and extract the zip file.

-4. Install the typefaces on your computer by double-clicking the .ttf files.
+4. Install the typefaces on your computer by double-clicking the .ttf (or .otf) files.

 Downloading Google Fonts